This blog post provides step-by-step guidance on how to repair a worn shaft using a former and the epoxy paste, Belzona 1111 (Super Metal).

-- Cleaning The Worn Shaft
+- Clean the Worn Shaft

 Thoroughly clean the area to remove all the grease, dirt and other surface contaminants.

-- Undercut The Shaft
+- Undercut the Shaft

-l grinder fitted with a suitable disk to undercut the shaft by 1/16″ (1.5 mm) around the circumference.
+One grinder fitted with a suitable disk to undercut the shaft by 1/16″ (1.5 mm) around the circumference.

-- Degrease The worn Shaft
+- Degrease the Worn Shaft

 Clean the prepared area with Belzona 9111 (Cleaner/Degreaser) to remove all surface contaminants.